Trauma Resolution In Addiction Treatment

 Many types of trauma exist, each of which is experienced in many ways and can leave a major impact on the human psyche.

 Direct trauma is the most common and simplest type of trauma.
 In direct trauma, something happens directly to an individual, either by experiencing or witnessing it themselves.
+It is also described as personal involvement in a traumatic event.

 Indirect trauma is where something impacts someone indirectly, such as viewing it on television or having it relayed to them by a friend of family member.
+Indirect trauma is also known as vicarious trauma, compassion trauma or empathic strain.
+Indirect trauma is frequently seen by therapists who work with trauma survivors as it is an almost inevitable byproduct of helping others deal with trauma for extended periods of time.

 Acute trauma can be defined as limited trauma, or a onetime event that happens during a limited time period.
+Also defined as a single traumatic event that causes extreme emotional or physical stress, examples of acute trauma include car accidents, natural disasters, physical assaults, or a loved one’s passing.

 Chronic trauma is ongoing abuse, neglect, or multiple traumatic events.
 These events may be a repeat of the same type of event, or totally different events that just happen to occur in succession.

 Insidious trauma is pervasive, but it does not necessarily impact an individual directly, such as living in a violent or dangerous environment.
+Insidious trauma is considered an out-of-date term, but it is still occasionally used.

 Common Traumatic Experiences